Miami Tribe of Oklahoma National Register of Historic Properties

 Chief Geboe’s allotment land and farmhouse passed down to his daughter Minnie May Trinkle and her husband Joseph.
 Minnie was born in Kansas but was likely just an infant when the Myaamiaki relocated to Indian Territory.
 Minnie and Joseph were married in 1888, and they had three children before his death in 1894.
 They were Mary “Pearl” Trinkle Alsbaugh, Mabel Trinkle Olds, and Ernest Trinkle.
 Minnie was only 38 years old when she passed away in 1900.
 Though the two girls were married by then, Ernest was fifteen and remained in the care of his grandmother Mary Geboe.

-Five generations of the Geboe family continued to live in the home until the late 1990s, when the Nation purchased it and restored the original portion of the house.
-The restoration of both the interior and exterior of the home replicate the physical appearance of the house as it would have appeared in the early years of the allotment era.
+Five generations of the Geboe family continued to live in the home until the late 1990s when the Nation purchased it and restored the original portion of the house.
+The restoration of both the interior and exterior of the home replicates the physical appearance of the house as it would have appeared in the early years of the allotment era.
 Development of the adjoining property includes both ecological/ecosystem restoration and property enhancement.
 The Geboe House, in addition to the Drake House, represents one of the few remaining Miami allotment-era houses in Ottawa County.

 The house, with a ballroom on the top floor, was one of the finest in Miami during that era.
 Many unique pieces in the home were imported during construction, including crystal chandeliers from Austria.
 The family hired a decorator who accompanied them to Kansas City to choose proper furnishings, which included a baby grand piano.